-The Fund seeks to provide an "enhanced" yield compared to traditional option-based strategies.
-It does this by frequently selling short-term options (typically less than one week in duration), which usually generates more income than selling longer-term options over the same period.
+The Fund's strategy focuses on having the ability to make monthly distributions through generating income throughout each week by regularly selling put options.
+Simultaneously, it aims to provide an "enhanced" yield compared to traditional option-based strategies by frequently selling short-term options, typically with a duration of less than a week.
+This method may result in higher income than with an approach of selling longer-term options over the same period, although there is no guarantee such an approach will result in higher income.